marksweiss/sofine/README.md

 ## Overview

-To get started, you install the library, create a plugin directory, assign the plugin directory to an environment variable, and start writing plugins.
+To get started, you:

+1. `pip install sofine`
+2. Make sure your `$PYTHONPATH` points to the package directory where pip installed `sofine`
+3. Create a plugin directory and assign it's path to the environment `SOFINE_PLUGIN_PATH`
+4. Write and call some data retrieval plugins (or just start using the included ones)

 Plugins require two attributes and one method in the simple case and three methods in the most elaborate edge case.
-You can optionally define two additional attributes for clients to use to introspect your plugin.
+You can optionally define two additional attributes for clients to use to introspect your plugins.

 `sofine` ships with a few useful plugins to get you started and give you the idea; you can combine these with your custom plugins with no additional configuration or code.
 The included plugins are: